The Erdös Number Project

 exercise in fluid dynamics, to justify the assignment of the Extended Erdös Number of 4

 to Alexander.
-(See below for pix and the actual publication)
+(See below on this web page for pix and image of the actual publication)

 - Erdos, Paul; Wintner, Aurel.
 Additive arithmetical functions and